bcj/AttrDict/README.rst

     > a['foo']
     'bar'

-With this, you can easily create convenient, heirarchical settings objects.
+With this, you can easily create convenient, hierarchical settings objects.

 ::